brow1633/network_bridge/README.md

 ros2 topic echo /udp2/MyDefaultTopic
 ```
 ### Configuration
-This package has a simple configuration file format that facilitates easy integration.
 Simply setup the network interface parameters and list your desired topics to get started.
-If you are using this over cellular data, it is recommended to setup a VPN to facilitate connection.
+If you are using UDP over cellular data, it is recommended to setup a VPN to facilitate connection.
+Also, please note that **no encryption** occurs within this package.
+Currently, if you would like encryption, you must use a VPN.

 See `config/Udp1.yaml` for a description of all parameters, as well as the TCP example configuration files.
 #### Minimal Example